awsdocs/amazon-route53-docs/doc_source/dns-configuring-dnssec-enable-signing.md

 ## Enabling DNSSEC signing and creating a KSK<a name="dns-configuring-dnssec-enable"></a>

-To get started using DNSSEC signing in Route 53, you enable DNSSEC signing, and then Route 53 creates a key\-signing key \(KSK\) for you, based on a customer managed customer master key \(CMK\) that you choose\.
+To get started using DNSSEC signing in Route 53, you enable DNSSEC signing, and then Route 53 creates a key\-signing key \(KSK\) for you, based on a customer managed key that you choose\.

-When you provide or create a customer managed CMK, there are several requirements\.
-For more information, see [Working with customer managed CMKs for DNSSEC](dns-configuring-dnssec-cmk-requirements.md)\.<a name="dns-configuring-dnssec-enable-procedure"></a>
+When you provide or create a customer managed KMS key, there are several requirements\.
+For more information, see [Working with customer managed keys for DNSSEC](dns-configuring-dnssec-cmk-requirements.md)\.<a name="dns-configuring-dnssec-enable-procedure"></a>

 **To enable DNSSEC signing and create a KSK**